maelstrom-software/maelstrom/doc/book/src/broker.md

 # maelstrom-broker

 The `maelstrom-broker` is the coordinator and scheduler for a Mealstrom cluster.
-In order to have a cluster, there must first be a broker.
+In order to have a cluster, there must be a broker.
 The broker must be started before clients and workers, as the clients and workers connect to the broker, and will exit if they can't establish a connection.

 The broker doesn't consume much CPU, so it can be run on any machine, including a worker machine.
 Ideally, whatever machine it runs on should have good